w3bcooki3/osintrix2/README.md

 - Cybercrime investigations

 Built entirely with frontend technologies and uses **Cytoscape.js** for graph rendering and **Font Awesome** for iconography.
 No heavy frontend frameworks or build steps — fully browser-based.

+> 🚀 This is a personal project built with the help of **bolt.new AI** — still in active development.
+Expect bugs, fixes, and fresh features soon!

 ---